Location: Loch Morlich (Highland) - Shores of the loch

 Date / Time: Story date unknown - possibly Viking?

 Further Comments: The whirlpool that forms here is thought to be created by the turning of a mill stone to grind salt, ensuring the sea remains salty.
-Some say the wheel is turned by a sea-witch, while others name the grinders as Fenia and Menia, two local giants.
+Some say the wheel is turned by a sea-witch, while others name the grinders Fenia and Menia, two local giants.

 Location: Portreath (Cornwall) - Sea cave in the area